-Using a moisturizing lip balm can make skin softer and prevent cracking or splitting.
-Different types of lip balms are available to purchase online.
+A moisturizing lip balm can make skin softer and prevent cracking or splitting.

-Cold sores will usually heal without treatment in 7 to 10 days, but using an antiviral cream as soon as a person feels tingling lips may help to speed up the healing process.
-Some cold sore treatments may be purchased online.
+Cold sores usually heal without treatment in 7 – 10 days, but using an antiviral cream when a person feels tingling lips may help speed up the healing process.

 Antiviral drugs can reduce pain and help blisters to heal, particularly if taken as soon as symptoms appear.
 Relaxing, reducing stress, and placing a cool, damp washcloth on blisters can help ease the symptoms.